giellalt/lang-mrj/mrj.md

 language are presented in this system in terms of the following symbols.
 (It is highly suggested to follow existing standards when adding new tags).

-* **+Ex/N** - This tag is not added in lexc.
-The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
-* **+Ex/A** - This tag is not added in lexc.
-The POS tag before derivation is converted into this tag when compiling FST for disambiguation.
-* **+Ex/V** - This tag is not added in lexc.
-The POS tag before derivation is converted into this tag when compiling FST for disambiguation.

 #### The parts-of-speech tags:
 * **+N +A +Adv +V**
 * **+Pron +CS +CC +Adp +Po +Pr +Interj +Pcle +Num +Descr**